socialdrones/designreview/prospectuses/README.md

 2. [Exploring the Use of a Drone to Guide Blind Runners]() by Majed Al-Zayer, Sam Tregillus, Jiwan Bhandari, Dave Feil-Seifer, and Eelke Folmer in *ASSETS*
 3. [Elevating Communication, Collaboration, and Shared Experiences in Mobile Video through Drones]() by Brennan Jones, Kody Dillman, Richard Tang, Anthony Tang, Ehud Sharlin, Lora Oehlberg, Carman Neustaedter, and Scott Bateman in *DIS*
 4. [Emotion Encoding in Human-Drone Interaction]() by Jessica R. Cauchard, Kevin Y. Zhai, Marco Spadafora, and James A. Landay in *HRI*
-5. [Action Elements of Emotional Body Expressions for Flying Robots]() by Chie Hieda, Hiroaki Matsuda, Shunsuke Kudoh, and Takashi Suehiro in *HRI*
+5. [Action Elements of Emotional Body Expressions for Flying Robots]() by Chie Hieida, Hiroaki Matsuda, Shunsuke Kudoh, and Takashi Suehiro in *HRI*
 6. [Boxing against drones: Drones in sports education]() by Sergej G. Zwaan and Emilia I. Barakova in *IDC*
 7. [The Naughty Drone: A Qualitative Research on Drone as Companion Device]() by Hyun Young Kim, Bomyeong Kim, and Jinwoo Kim in *IMCOM*
 8. [In-Situ-DisplayDrone: Facilitating Co-located Interactive Experiences via A Flying Screen]() by Jürgen Scheible and Markus Funk in *PerDis*